Consolidate debt. Simplify your life.

 Learn More: How Debt Consolidation Helps Your Credit

 Debt consolidation lenders typically look at a number of factors, including how much of your monthly income is needed to repay your existing debt — this is your debt-to-income ratio or DTI.
-Your credit history and credit score are also important factors in qualifying for a debt consolidation loan.
+Credit history, credit utilization, and minimum credit score are also important factors in qualifying for a debt consolidation loan.

-Bad credit won’t automatically disqualify you with every lender, but good credit can help you get lower rates.
-If you have too much debt to qualify for a consolidation loan, consider seeking credit counseling and creating a debt management plan.
+While you might be able to get a loan with bad credit from certain lenders, having good credit (or even fair credit) can help you get lower rates.
+If you have bad credit or too much debt to qualify for a consolidation loan, consider seeking credit counseling and creating a debt management plan with a financial advisor.

 Find Out: How to Build Credit Fast

 The interest rate you're offered on a debt consolidation loan depends on the type of loan you're applying for, your credit history, and credit score.
-Rates are often lower than credit cards, making it a good idea to use a personal loan for consolidating credit card debt.
+Rates are often lower than credit cards, making it a good idea to use a personal loan to pay off credit card debt.

-A debt consolidation loan is when you take out one new loan to pay off many types of high-interest debt, including credit cards, auto loans, and medical bills.
-With a debt consolidation loan, you can choose a repayment term that fits your budget and make a single monthly payment.
+A debt consolidation loan is when you take out a new personal loan to pay off multiple debts, including auto loans, medical bills, and more.
+With a debt consolidation loan, you can choose a repayment term that fits your budget and make a single monthly minimum payment.

 Lowering the interest rate on your loans can help you get out of debt faster.

-Credit card balance transfers let you move one or more credit card balances to a single low-interest credit card, simplifying repayment.
+Credit card balance transfers let you move one or more credit card balances to a single low-interest credit card, simplifying repayment and hopefully saving money in the process.
 You'll typically be offered a low, introductory interest rate on a balance transfer card, but it can increase in as soon as six months.

 Keep in mind, too, you might be charged a balance transfer fee, typically 3% to 5% of the amount you're transferring.
-So make sure it doesn’t cost you more than the interest you save.
-Personal loans also typically have an origination fee from 0% to 8%.
+So make sure it doesn't cost you more than the interest you save.
+Personal loans, including debt consolidation loans, also typically have an origination fee from 0% to 8%.